 Instructively, the idea for the creation of algebra was not to dishearten future students, but to simplify problems so that we could solve them.
 The Lord does not give us problems we cannot solve either.
 Paul taught the Corinthians that “God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it” (1 Corinthians 10:13).

 Nephi was okay with “not know[ing] the meaning of all things” because “[he knew] that [God] loveth his children” (1 Nephi 11:17).
 Our faith in God can give us hope even amidst trials.
 This is likely why Nephi could be bound unjustly with cords helplessly watching the ship he built be thrashed around in a storm, and yet surprisingly comment, “I did look unto my God, and I did praise him all the day long; and I did not murmur against the Lord because of mine afflictions” (1 Nephi 18:16).
 Focusing disproportionately on comprehending what only the Lord can comprehend could be paralyzing instead of catalyzing our faith to action.

 Photo provided by my friend Brandon.
-This article is under consideration by the Ensign for future publication, but is now being reviewed by the Liahona.
+This article was under consideration by the Ensign for future publication, but is now being reviewed by the Liahona.
 As of October 2020, it is unclear if it will be published or not.